ReemZohar/MeMail/README.md

 ### Introduction

 This project implements a modular URL blacklisting system based on hash functions and an extendable architecture.
-The system filters URLs using repeatable hashing and a persistent blacklist file.
+The system filters URLs repeatable hash functions and a persistent blacklist file.
 In this sprint, the system was expanded to support:

 * A new `DELETE` operation to remove URLs from the blacklist.
 * A **TCP-based client-server architecture** for real-time interaction between a Python client and C++ server.